-- Channels 4,5 & 7

-- www.cedartree-dc.org

-- School Messenger (via voicemail and/or email)
+- Channels 4,5, 7, 8, and 9 - www.cedartree-dc.org - School Messenger (via voicemail and/or email) - All of Cedar Tree Academy's Social Media Platforms

 If the school is closing early or opening late, due to inclement weather, you will receive a call from School Messenger or school personnel.
 For this reason and in case of emergencies, it is important that all contact numbers and email addresses are updated, during the school year.